 They wanted an eco-friendly and social sauna with a breathtaking view.
 In this case Oslo Works has designed a Hotspot that really takes care of that.

-Rørosmeieriet is an ecological diary chain that wanted to make a cookbook with some of the best chefs in Norway.
+Rørosmeieriet is an ecological diary chain that wanted to make a cookbook with some of the best kitchens in Norway.
 We traveled to the most fantastic places, took pictures, and gathered recipes.
-You can buy the book at their shop in Røros.
+In Harmony with Nature is a cookbook that focuses on Norwegian ingredients, tradition, and quality.
+In this book, 20 of Norway's top chefs invite us into their restaurants to share their best recipes, along with kitchen tips and tricks.

 Product pictures for Godt Brød, to use in commercial marketing in their stores